 Presentation of Gift to the Past State President:

-The state courtesy chairman presents the state gift to the immediate past president prior to the close of the convention.
+The state courtesy chair presents the state gift to the immediate past president prior to the close of the convention.
 In order to maintain the dignity of the installation of officers, it is suggested that only the state gift be presented at this time.
 Individual chapters or persons wishing to honor the past state president should do so at another time.

 STATE DUES